ranguli/c64/README.md

 - Symlink `c64-devkit/emulator/linux/x64` to `/usr/local/bin/x64`
 - Run `make` in `c64-devkit/` to compile and automatically run `main.asm` in `source/`
+- Because compilation is slightly involved, binaries are included in the git repo if you want to try them out.

 ## Resources:
 - [VICE emulator](http://vice-emu.sourceforge.net/vice_toc.html)